clearbank/ozoneapi-dev-ui-portal/en-gb/docs/API Overview/pis.md

 The PISP may also opt to populate reference field on behalf of the PSU.

 ### `CreditorAccount`
 Domestic-payment-consents will only be authorised if the `CreditorAccount` details are sent or received.
-If a consent contains recipient info that does not meet this criteria then an error will be returned to the front end, the consent will remain in status `AwaitingAuthorisation` and the PSU will not be redirected.
+If a consent contains recipient information that does not meet this criteria then an error will be returned to the front end, the consent will remain in status `AwaitingAuthorisation` and the PSU will not be redirected.

 ### `Account.SchemeName`
 The only supported `Account.SchemeName` is `UK.OBIE.SortCodeAccountNumber` for both `DebtorAccount` and `CreditorAccount`.
-Any other enum provided will return error.
+Any other enum provided will return an error.

 ### `Structured Debtor Address`
 **TownName** (string, REQUIRED)